ParkourOps/sagepress-service-framework/README.md

 * The general assumption of a service is that it:

-    1. Obtains one or more domain entities from a repository.
+    1. Obtain one or more domain entities from a data repository.
-    2. Executes some logic on those entities, possible changing them.
+    2. Execute some logic on those entities, possible changing them.
-    3. Persisting the entities if changes have been made to them.
+    3. Persisting changes by pushing them up to the repository.